Chapter 38: Human Endocrine System

 - Nerve action is fast, short-lived, and electrical in nature.

-Thymus: secretes thymosin which helps white blood cells (that are made in the bone marrow) to mature into active immune cells
+The thymus gland is located just in front of the heart and behind the sternum.
+It secretes thymosin which helps white blood cells (that are made in the bone marrow) to mature into active immune cells.

 - Diabetes results if there is no insulin or lack of insulin in the body

 - Insulin is used as a hormone supplement to treat type I diabetes